To promote the creation of a European way of thinking about enterprise and society

 An Institute of Excellence for research

-Founded in 2008 under the aegis of Rodolphe Durand, the S&O Institute brings together 60 professors and PhD students from HEC Paris.
+Founded in 2008 under the aegis of Rodolphe Durand, the S&O Institute brings together 60 professors, researchers and PhD students from HEC Paris.
 Our research approach combines a broad range of methods tailored to the studied phenomena.
 It also incorporates theoretical lenses from various disciplines including economics, sociology, psychology, philosophy, and history, which is then integrated with a management focus.
 The research is conducted in partnership with other leading academic institutions in Europe and North America.

 Research that directly addresses the challenges of our time